Go Bold with Rich Color in Container Combos

 Combo Plants

-1 red kangaroo paw
+1 red kangaroo paw3 yellow lantana

 Get tips to keep your container gardens alive all summer long.